jn83499/Mist4610_Group-Project/README.md

 | REGEXP                     |    |    |    |    |    |    |    |    |    |     |
 | NOT EXISTS                 |    |    |    |    |    |    |    |    |    |     |

-1. Query 1 finds customers whose total spending is greater than the average order total.
-It joins customers, orders, and payments to calculate how much each customer has spent in total.
-It then compares each customer’s total spending to the average payment amount across all payment and shows the customers whose total spending is greater than that average.
+1. Query 1 finds customers who spend more than average by comparing each customer’s total spending to the overall average payment.

 ![Query1](Query1.png)